chris-goodchild/harp/README.md

 - Command line console
 - JSON

-Note: by default, any file output will be created in whichever folder you execute HARP in the format `/.harp/harp.json`
+Note: by default, any file output will be created in whichever folder you execute Harper in the format `/.harper/harper.json`

 ## Roadmap